rahu-lava/Kuber-Fintech/README.md

 **Note:** These demo accounts are specifically created for evaluation purposes and may have limited access to certain features.
 Examiners are encouraged to explore various functionalities and scenarios using these accounts.

+**Usage**:

+To navigate through the various sections and tools in the Kuber Financial Management System, utilize the intuitive navigation bar located at the top of the page.
+Here's a breakdown of its main features:

+Main Section

+Dashboard: View an overview of your financial data.
+Accounts: Access and manage your accounts.
+Budgets: Navigate to the budgeting section.
+Collaborative Budgeting: Explore collaborative budgeting features.

+Tools Section

+The "TOOLS" section offers specialized tools for financial management:

+Tax Calculator: Calculate taxes effortlessly.
+Expense: Manage and track your expenses.
+Budgeting: Access tools for effective budget management.
+Finance Planning: Plan your finances strategically.

+Settings

+The "settings" link provides access to additional configuration options.
+Feel free to click on the respective links to explore each feature.
+For instance, clicking on "budgets" will take you to the budgeting section, and "Tax calculator" will open the GST Calculator.
+Explore the Kuber Financial Management System efficiently with this user-friendly navigation bar.